-- duties set forth herein, and such additional powers as may be conferred upon it by a subsequent concurrent action of the respective legislatures of the member states in accordance with the terms of this compact. - B. Consist of one Interstate Commission voting representative from each member state who shall be that state's compact commissioner. - 1.
+- A. Be a body corporate and joint agency of the member states and shall have all the responsibilities, powers and duties set forth herein, and such additional powers as may be conferred upon it by a subsequent concurrent action of the respective legislatures of the member states in accordance with the terms of this compact. - B. Consist of one Interstate Commission voting representative from each member state who shall be that state's compact commissioner. - 1.
 Each member state represented at a meeting of the Interstate Commission is entitled to one vote. - 2.
 A majority of the total member states shall constitute a quorum for the transaction of business, unless a larger quorum is required by the bylaws of the Interstate Commission. - 3.
 A representative shall not delegate a vote to another member state.
 In the event the compact commissioner is unable to attend a meeting of the Interstate Commission, the Governor or State Council may delegate voting authority to another person from the state for a specified meeting. - 4.
-The bylaws may provide for meetings of the Interstate Commission to be conducted by telecommunication or electronic communication. - C. Consist of ex-officio, non-voting representatives who are members of interested organizations.
-Such ex-officio members, as defined in the bylaws, may include, but not be limited to, members of the representative organizations of military family advocates, local education agency officials, parent and teacher groups, the U.S. Department of Defense, the Education Commission of the States, the Interstate Agreement on the
+The bylaws may provide for meetings of the Interstate Commission to be conducted by telecommunication or electronic communication. - 26 C. Consist of ex-officio, non-voting representatives who are 27 members of interested organizations.
+Such ex-officio 28 members, as defined in the bylaws, may include, but not 29 be limited to, members of the representative 30 organizations of military family advocates, local of the States, the Interstate Agreement on the